-The Group has not recognised tax losses of US\$15,758,000 (2019: US\$15,326,000) as deferred tax assets as it is not probable that sufficient taxable profits will be available to allow the tax losses to be utilised in the foreseeable future.
+The Group has not recognised deferred tax asset in respect of tax losses of US\$16,209,000 (2020: US\$15,758,000) as it is not probable that sufficient taxable profits will be available to allow the tax losses to be utilised in the foreseeable future.
 The tax losses do not expire under current tax legislation.